Kingatnuaa0528/lynx/testing/README.md

 # Testing Overview

-In the Lynx repository, we will cover different, multi-level ways to ensure the availability and stability, which include unit tests and integration tests.
+In the Lynx repository, we will cover different, multi-level ways to ensure the availability and stability, which include unit tests and end-to-end tests.

 ## Unit Tests